streets-ahead/project-intersection/posts/just-a-developer.md

 In my grossly generalized world the Coder can be identified by their battling cry: "That's a &lt;not-my-tech&gt; problem, I'm a &lt;my-tech-proficiency&gt; developer".
 The Coder is characterized by his proficiency in a narrow range of chosen skills.
 The Coder will progresses and becomes better in his niche by sheer practice and repetition alone.

 By contrast the Developer's single greatest skill is in being an applied learner.
 Quite simply the Developer has a knack for grokking new [languages|frameworks|platoforms] and becoming proficient very quickly.
-There is no problem beyond there reach for they enjoy building at any level stack.
+There is no problem beyond their reach for they enjoy building at any level stack.

 So, before you ask again ...
 NO I AM NOT A: